tianfan007/extendObj/README.md

-# extendObj
+#package: extendObj
-PHP language.You can operate variables in  object-oriented way.
+##decription: A PHP language library package.through EXTENDOBJ,You can operate INT,FLOAT,ARRAY in object-oriented way.